Complete Guide For Solar Power Manitoba 2018

 Overall Solar Rating: A

 We’ve ranked Manitoba as being Canada’s second best province for solar power.
-Manitoba because of Manitoba Hydro’s $1.00/watt rebate, its net metering policy, and for being one of the sunniest provinces in the country!
+Manitoba is ranked high because of Manitoba Hydro’s $1.00/watt rebate, its net metering policy, and for being one of the sunniest provinces in the country!

 Curious to see how we rank our provinces?
 Check out our rankings and rating page to find out more.